-Dave was born and raised in the Blackstone Valley and currently resides in Grafton, with his wife Jessica giving him a great appreciation for the district that he calls home.
+Dave was born and raised in the Blackstone Valley and currently resides in Grafton, giving him a great appreciation for the district that he calls home.
 He knows how resilient the residents are, and how such hardworking communities need a voice on Beacon Hill that will fight for them.

 Prior to serving in the Massachusetts State Legislature, Dave was the Director of Local Affairs to Representative George Peterson.
 Dave’s seven years working side-by-side with George enabled him to forge close working relationships with many elected officials and staff members, before taking office himself.